edina/fieldtrip-open/docs/PLUGINS.md

 </div>
 ```

-The current value can be retieved by calling the get method on the settings module, e.g:
+The current value can be retrieved by calling the get method on the settings module, e.g:

 ```
 define(['settings'], settings){